fasttime/JScrewIt/Features.md

 _Available in Internet Explorer._
 <a name="INTL"></a>
 ### `INTL`
-Existence of the global object property Intl.
+Existence of the global object Intl.

 _Available in Firefox, Chrome, Internet Explorer 11, Opera, Edge, Android Browser 4.4.2+ and Node.js 0.12+._
 <a name="LOCALE_INFINITY"></a>